bedops/bedops/docs/content/reference/file-management/conversion/wig2bed.rst

   chrX    119     124     id-13   -0.100000
   chrX    129     134     id-14   1.100000
   chrX    139     144     id-15   4.100000

+.. note:: If we had not used ``--multisplit``, the ``_header`` elements would be pushed together and would not be associated with their original WIG section.

 .. note:: Note the conversion from 1- to 0-based coordinate indexing, in the transition from WIG to BED.
 While BEDOPS supports 0- and 1-based coordinate indexing, the coordinate change made here is believed to be convenient for most end users.